Fittonia Plant Care: Learn How To Grow Nerve Plants

 These qualities make the nerve plant the perfect choice for brightening up various small nooks and crannies around your home or office.

-Size & Growth: Nerve plants do not typically grow more than 6″ high, but they do tend to spread.
+Nerve plants do not typically grow more than 6″ inches high but tend to spread.

-Foliage: The leaves are 2-4″ long and may be either oval or elliptic.
+The leaves are 2″ to 4″ inches long and may be either oval or elliptic.
 The mosaic plant is typically olive green with bright, colorful veining.
 Leaves grow in pairs on opposite sides of rambling, mat-forming, freely rooting stems.

-Flowers: In the best conditions Fittonia produces long, reddish, or white bract spikes bearing small, insignificant white or yellow scentless flowers.
+Fittonia produces long, reddish, or white bract spikes bearing small, insignificant white or yellow scentless flowers in the best conditions.
 This is a rare occurrence for houseplants.

 Red Fittonia mosaic plantPin